Table of Contents[Hide][Show]

 - Preheat the oven to 400°F.

-- Slice onion and add to baking sheet.
+- Slice the onion and add it to the baking sheet.

-- Cut bacon into ½ inch pieces and add to baking sheet.
+- Cut bacon into ½ inch pieces and add it to the baking sheet.

-- Sprinkle with salt and pepper and toss to mix.
+- Sprinkle with salt, pepper, and garlic powder and toss to mix.

-- Place in oven and bake, stirring occasionally, 25-30 minutes or until brussels sprouts are starting to brown and bacon is cooked.
+- Roast for 25-30 minutes or until the Brussels sprouts are starting to brown and the bacon is cooked.

-- If using balsamic vinegar, drizzle it over sprouts in the last 5-10 minutes of cooking to let it caramelize.
+- Drizzle the balsamic vinegar over the Brussels sprouts in the last 5-10 minutes of cooking to let it caramelize.

 Do you like brussels sprouts?
 Ever tried ’em like this?
 Share below!

 Yum Yum YUM!
 These were incredible!
 Thank you Katie!!!!

 This is similar to one of Sarah Fragoso’s recipes in her book, Everyday Paleo.
 Her recipe calls for a good amount of thyme, which is also a delicious variation.